Beach driving and parking

 Driving on the beaches of the Daytona Beach and New Smyrna Beach areas is a Volusia County tradition dating back to the early days of the automobile.
 For years, beachgoers have enjoyed a leisurely drive on the wide, hard-packed sands.
 Please be a responsible beach driver by driving only in designated areas and observing the speed limit.
 The driving areas are designated by signs and wooden posts.
 Please watch for pedestrians, sunbathers and wildlife.
 Parking is allowed east, or seaward, of the posts.

-Season beach passes are $20 for Volusia County residents and $40 for non-residents.
-Daily and seasonal passes may ONLY be purchased at the tollbooths.
-For further information regarding beach passes, contact Republic Parking at 386-254-4605.
+Annual beach passes are $25 for Volusia County residents and $100 for non-residents.
+For further information regarding beach passes, please visit www.VolusiaBeachPass.com or call the County’s beach toll vendor, Faneuil, at (866) 398-6352.

 The beach is always open and free to pedestrians and bicyclists depending on tides and access ramps being opened.